ibm-cloud-docs/virtual-servers/vsi_provision_3rd-party.md

 {: #selecting-a-virtual-server-image}

 1. Log in to the [{{site.data.keyword.cloud_notm}} catalog ![External link icon](../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/catalog){: new_window} by using your unique credentials.
-2. In the **Compute** section, locate the **Cloud Images** section and click the third-party image you want to deploy.
+2. In the **Compute** section, locate the **Cloud Images** section and click the third-party image that you want to deploy.
 3. Review the custom image details and click **Continue**.
-The **Virtual server instance - custom image** page is displayed with your custom image pre-selected.
+The **Virtual server instance - custom image** page is displayed with your custom image preselected.

 ## Reviewing and choosing your deployment options
 {: #reviewing-and-choosing-your-deployment-options}